Construction Cost Estimating

 A design development estimate is able to examine individual project components in a greater detail.
 For example, a wall assembly now becomes paint, gypsum board, insulation, wood framing, sheathing and stucco.

 Architectural plans are nearing completion and preliminary structural and MEP drawings have been provided.
-There are often multiple iterations of design development drawings and specifications.
+Also, there can often be multiple iterations of design development drawings and specifications.

 Refine scope of work and create a detailed bill of materials.

-Take-offs can be used as a measure of control to ensure that nothing gets left out as the project moves closer to being construction-ready.
+As the project moves closer to being construction-ready, take-offs can be used as a measure of control to ensure nothing gets left out.

 The final stage of design and the most detailed level of estimate.
-All design elements are broken down into individual components.
+The report breaks down all the design elements into individual components.
 A wood framed wall now becomes a bottom plate, studs and double top plates.

 Create a comprehensive cost estimate that can be used for quality control of contractor bids and progress tracking.